 - Air – 25%

-- Organic Materials (plants, microorganisms, decaying material) – 10%
+- Organic Materials, such as, plants, microorganisms, decaying materials – 10%

 Even though organic materials make up only 10% of good soil, they are crucial to creating a good environment for your plantings.
 In almost all gardens, soil needs to be adjusted, through the use of organic and other amendments to create an ideal environment.
 Proper amounts of organic material help maintain the proper chemical balance in the soil and attract worms, microorganisms, and other subterranean critters that keep the soil aerated and break down organic material into the nutrients needed by your plants.